Lxtharia/minegrub-theme/README.md

 git clone https://github.com/Lxtharia/minegrub-theme.git
 ```
 - (optional) Choose a background
+  - If you want to use the update script, copy an arbitrary number of images you would like to use to `minegrub/backgrounds/`.
+You can find some options in `background_options/` but you can also use your own images.
   - If you do not want to use the update script, you can use `./choose-background.sh` or just copy a custom image to `minegrub/background.png`

 - Copy the folder to your boot partition: (for info: `-ruv` = recursive, update, verbose)
 ```
 cd ./minegrub-theme